bongiozzo/musica_mustdie/output/band_eternaloath.md

 # Eternal Oath

+Atmosdpheric Death-Doom

-Дискография
+## Дискография

-"So Silent" 1996, Death Doom
+### "So Silent" 1996, Death Doom

+1. The Dawn
+2. Harmonic Souls Departed
+3. So Silent
+4. Insanity
+5. Eternal Rest
+6. Dream Of Rising

+Martin Viklander - Bass
+Par Almquist - Keyboards
+Joni "Gosta" Maensivu - Vocals
+Tad Jonsson - Drums
+Petri Tarvainen - Guitars
+Peter Nagy - Guitars

+Produced by Niclas Jonsson and ETERNAL OATH.

+Recorded and Mixed at Studio Largwt.
+Engineered and Mixed by Niclas Jonsson.
+Band residence: Sweden.

+(p)(c) 1996 NWRAPPED MEDIA  NWM01

-"Through The Eyes Of Hatred" 2000, Death Metal "Righteous" 2003, Death Doom
+### "Through The Eyes Of Hatred" 2000, Death Metal

+### "Righteous" 2003, Death Doom

-"Wither" 2005, Death Doom
+### "Wither" 2005, Death Doom

+1. Behind Tomorrow;
+2. Death's Call;
+3. In Despair For My Sins;
+4. Godsend;
+5. Second Life;
+6. Within My World;
+7. Act Of Fate;
+8. On Bitter Wings;
+9. Fallen Virtue;
+10. At Your Hands;
+11. A Face In The Crowd;
+12. Wither

+All songs written by ETERNAL OATH
+Produced by ETERNAL OATH
+Engineered and mixed by Fredrik Nordstrom and Patrik Sten Recorded and mixed at Studio Fredman and Pangstudios

+Female Vocals by Helene

 ## Отношения с другими группами